Jmac217/hugotest/content/posts/Angular-2-Podman-First-Steps/index.md

 keywords = ["Angular-2", "Podman", "Docker"]
-description = "Quickly initialize Angular CLI with Podman or Docker" showFullContent = false readingTime = false hideComments = false color = "blue" #color from the theme settings
+description = "Quickly initialize Angular CLI with Podman or Docker" showFullContent = false readingTime = true hideComments = false color = "" #color from the theme settings
 +++

 ### [Podman](https://podman.io/) is a tool for managing and running [containerized applications](https://www.ibm.com/topics/containerization) on [Linux](https://en.wikipedia.org/wiki/Linux) and uses a command-line interface to create and manage containers directly, without the need for a [daemon process](https://en.wikipedia.org/wiki/Daemon_(computing)).
 It can access various container registries, including [Docker Hub](https://hub.docker.com/), to store and distribute images used to create containers.